That-Dev-Girl-Sites/jhalabi.com/_posts/2016-01-01-complicated-and-loving-it.md

 I mean, why work as a consultant through an agency when I can simply work as a consultant as myself?
 Right?

 Yes, that is completely crazy.
-I mean - agencies exist for a reason and I have *zero* experience in the business world.
+Agencies exist for a reason and I have *zero* experience in the business world.
 I have never had to market myself to anyone.
 Not to mention deal with invoicing and contracts and taxes, etc.

 It took me about 2 minutes of soul-searching before I hit send on my first batch of "cold-call" marketing messages.